Originally Posted: Dec 1, 2014

-This is the actual essay a student submitted with her application to St. Lawrence University in Canton, New York, and it helped her gain admission there.
-Check out the essay, then make sure you read our tips below!
+This is the actual essay student Morganne Wheeler submitted with her application to St. Lawrence University in Canton, New York, and it helped her gain admission there.
+Check it out:

 “Where the heck is it?”
 I asked aloud as I ripped through every drawer and closet.